mpv-player/mpv/DOCS/man/console.rst

 Configurable Options
 ~~~~~~~~~~~~~~~~~~~~

-``font``
-    The font name.
+``monospace_font``
+    Default: platform dependent

-    When necessary to align completions in a grid, a monospace font depending on
+    The monospace font used when there are completions to align in a grid.

-    the platform is the default.
-When there are no completions, ``--osd-font``
+    When there are no completions, ``--osd-font`` is used.
-    is the default.

 ``font_size``
     Default: 24